murphye/cheap-gke-cluster/README.md

 8. *Can I use an Ingress Controller implementation such as NGINX instead of Gloo Edge?*

     While not provided in this solution, yes you can use an alternative, but Gloo Edge/Envoy is ideally suited for this use case where a high level of resiliency is needed due to the use of Spot VM cluster nodes.

+9. *What if I have stateful workloads such as a PostgreSQL database?*

+    Generally speaking, you should consider having a 2nd cluster node pool dedicated to stateful workloads.
+However, if you're dead set on using Spot VM nodes, you might consider adding resilence to your database deployment with replicated container storage such as Portworx to [implement a form of HA with PostgreSQL](https://portworx.com/blog/ha-postgresql-kubernetes/).
+You might also consider database alternatives such as [CockroachDB on Kubernetes](https://www.cockroachlabs.com/docs/v21.2/deploy-cockroachdb-with-kubernetes-insecure).